YellowJacketLinux/CPAN-RPM/README.md

 ### Runtime Dependencies

-With the noted exception of `perl(strict)` and `perl(warnings)` I believe it is a ‘Best Practice’ to add all runtime dependencies as `BuildRequires` as well as adding them as `Requires` even if they technically are not needed to install and test the module.
+I believe it is a ‘Best Practice’ to add all runtime dependencies as `BuildRequires` as well as adding them as `Requires` even if they technically are not needed to install and test the module.

 All Perl modules that are runtime dependencies need to be specified as runtime dependencies with a `Requires:` field.
 Assumptions about what is already installed *should not be made*.

-For runtime dependencies, I do include `perl(strict)` and `perl(warnings)` when they are runtime dependencies.

 The CPAN distribution `META.yml` *usually* specify what non-Core runtime dependencies are needed but they quite frequently make assumptions that modules